KingOfNinjas21/magicframe/README.md

 # Update
 ATTENTION the script automatically pulls one every reboot. if you do not want that delete that line from your script.

+# Display
+For easier building I rotated the output. if you do not want that remove the rotation section of the setup script.